fanwu66/VLMIdentification/README.md

 * [Qwen-VL](https://github.com/QwenLM/Qwen-VL)

 # Citation
-If you use BEVHeight in your research, please cite our work by using the following BibTeX entry:
+If you use VLMIdentification in your research, please cite our work by using the following BibTeX entry:
 ```
 @inproceedings{wu2025vlmidentification,
     title={Enhancing Robotaxi Pick-up through Vision-Language-Model-Based Passenger Identification},